// security tool

 Frequently Asked Questions

-Twitter's t.co shortener often uses JavaScript redirects that simple expanders can't follow.
-Our tool detects HTTP redirects, meta refresh tags, AND JavaScript-based redirects to successfully expand all t.co links and other modern shorteners.
+Twitter's t.co shortener uses JavaScript redirects that simple expanders can't follow.
+Our tool detects HTTP redirects, meta refresh tags, AND JavaScript-based redirects to successfully expand all t.co links and modern shorteners.

-We use multiple shortening services with automatic fallback.
-First we try TinyURL, then Is.gd, Os.db, and others.
-If one service fails, we automatically try the next to ensure your URL gets shortened successfully.
+We use multiple shortening services with automatic fallback — TinyURL, Is.gd, Os.db, and others.
+If one fails, we automatically try the next to ensure your URL gets shortened.

-Our tool can trace up to 15 consecutive redirects, which covers virtually all legitimate URL shorteners and most redirect chains.
+Up to 15 consecutive redirects, covering virtually all legitimate URL shorteners and most redirect chains.
 We also include protection against redirect loops.